 Como Park Is a Classic

 Generations of families have come to Como Park on the northern edge of St. Paul for special times.
-The Como Zoo offers intimate looks at lions and tigers and monkeys, and other animals ranging from flamingos to a massive gorilla.
-(Zoo admission is free, though a $1-$2 donation is suggested.)
+The Como Zoo offers intimate looks at lions and tigers and monkeys, and other animals ranging from flamingos to massive gorillas.
+(Zoo admission is free, though a $2-$3 donation is suggested.)
 Right next to it, Como Town Amusement Park has a dozen rides for youngsters, from spinning teacups to a freefall tower.
 Cafesjian's Carousel, with 68 horses to ride, was built in 1914 and meticulously restored 20 years ago.
 Kids will also get a kick out of the stingrays, leaf-cutter ants and banana trees at the Tropic Encounters exhibit in the conservatory.
-Picnic in the park and make a day of it.

 Laura's Life in Walnut Grove